Menu Close

 It is likely the winner’s cause, idea, or belief will have been altered by those who challenged it.
 Through this bloody give and take, we progress and move forward as a people.

 Religion does not play well in this kind of environment.
 Religion is based on revealed truth, on dogma.
 In the United States, the dominant religion is Christianity, a religion founded on truth that cannot be altered or changed.
 This is why Christians do not fare well in the public square.
 They have little capacity for change.
-To contemplate change, they have to consider that they or their God are wrong.
-Now we know, as we look through the lens of 2,000 years of Christian history, that the Church has indeed adapted and changed.
+To contemplate change, they must consider that they or their God are wrong.
+As we look through the lens of 2,000 years of Christian history, we know that the Church has indeed adapted and changed.
 But, it should be noted that this kind of change takes a much longer time than it does with other people and groups.
 Christianity is nothing if not arrogant and intractable about its truth.

 Note what the Bible says in Matthew 7:2-5, the verses few Christians ever bother to read.
 (Many Christians subscribe to the ignore what doesn’t fit my agenda, worldview, way I want to live, or my personal rules of interpretation.)